dotnet/docfx/docs/designs/xref.md

         outputs:
             docs/b.json: |
                 {"conceptual":"<p>Link to <a href=\"a\">Title from v1</a></p>\n"}
+            .errors.log: |
+                ["warning","xref-property-conflict","UID 'a' is defined with different names: 'netcore-1.1', 'netcore-2.0'"]
         ```
-        ```yaml
-        # v1: 1.0, 2.0, 3.0
-        # v2: 4.0, 5.0
-        # should take the highest version
-        inputs:
-            docs/v1/a.md: |
-            ---
-            title: Title from v1
-            uid: a
-            ---
-            docs/v2/a.md: |
-            ---
-            title: Title from v2
-            uid: a
-            ---
-            docs/b.md: Link to @a
-        outputs:
-            docs/b.json: |
-                {"conceptual":"<p>Link to <a href=\"a\">Title from v2</a></p>\n"}
-        ```
-    - Define multiple UID with same value internally with overlapping versions, we should throw `moniker-overlapping` error.
-Because during the resolving, we would not know which one to choose from.
+    - Define multiple UID with same value internally with overlapping versions, we should throw `moniker-overlapping` warning.
+And the first UID order by the declaring file will be picked.
         ```yaml
             # v1: 1.0, 2.0, 3.0
             # v2: 2.0, 3.0